krunogr/BeaconScanner/README.md

 ![Alt text](https://github.com/krunogr/BeaconScanner/blob/master/screenshots/list.JPG "List of beacons")

-If you press long on a beacon in the list then you will allow to add content to this beacon or change a name (2th image).
+If you press long on a beacon in the list then you will be allowed to add content to this beacon or change the name (2th image).

 ![Alt text](https://github.com/krunogr/BeaconScanner/blob/master/screenshots/addContents.JPG "Add files to beacons")